paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-092-year-2000-computer-date-change.md

 **(b) Caps on punitive damages**

-(1) **In general** — Subject to the evidentiary standard established by subsection (a) of this section, punitive damages permitted under applicable law against a defendant described in paragraph (2) in a Y2K action may not exceed the lesser of—
+(1) **In general** — Subject to the evidentiary standard established by subsection (a), punitive damages permitted under applicable law against a defendant described in paragraph (2) in a Y2K action may not exceed the lesser of—

   (A) three times the amount awarded for compensatory damages; or